-Trading losses incurred in an accounting period may be offset against other sources of income in that period or in the preceding accounting period or carried forward indefinitely against future income subject to anti-avoidance provisions if there is a change of control.
-They may also be surrendered to other UK group companies for relief in the same accounting period.
+Trading losses incurred in an accounting period may be offset against other sources of income in that period, or in the preceding accounting period or carried forward indefinitely against future income, subject to anti-avoidance provisions if there is a change of control.
+They may also be surrendered to other UK group companies for relief in the same accounting period, or for losses arising after 1 April 2017 which are carried forward, they can also be group relieved.

-The losses of investment companies can generally be set off against general profits in the year that loss was incurred and any excess carried forward.
+The losses of investment companies can generally be set off against general profits in the year the loss was incurred and any excess carried forward.